 When you become part of our PhD program, you’ll specialize your research in one area of health — examples include neuroscience, stress-related mental disorders, and applied molecular biology — and discover how regular meditation practice and ayurvedic techniques impact that area.

 A supportive community

-During your time at our university, you will be surrounded by a community of people who are passionate about researching natural and integrative cures for today’s illnesses.
+During your time at our university, either on-campus or online, you will be surrounded by a community of people who are passionate about researching natural and integrative cures for today’s illnesses.

 In addition to studying under some of the greatest modern minds in natural medicine, you’ll meet supportive friends who share your values and are committed to making the world a better, healthier place.